doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 end
 #=> {:+, [], [1, 2]}
 ```
-The main characteritic of operators is that Elixir can't parse any arbitrary operator.
+The main characteristic of operators is that Elixir can't parse any arbitrary operator.
 There is a list of supported operators and their associativities in the [Operators](https://hexdocs.pm/elixir/operators.html) section of the Elixir documentation.

 Data structures like maps, tuples and bitstrings are represented with a call where the type is the atom name of their respective special form constructor, and the arguments are their elements.
 For example, the following map: